-The ISERROR function in Excel is used in conjunction with the IF function to detect a potential formula mistake and display other formulas or text strings as messages or blanks.
-If an error is detected, it can also be utilised with the IF function to show a custom message or conduct some other calculation.
+The Excel ISERROR function is a part of the Information functions category.
+It is used in conjunction with the IF function to detect a potential formula mistake & display other formulas or text strings as messages or blanks.
+If an error is detected, it can also be utilized with the IF function to show a custom message or conduct some other calculation.

 ISERROR function in Excel applies the argument as shown below:

-Value: This is the targeted cell that you want to test.
+Value: This is the targeted cell that you need to test.
 It is mostly provided as an address of the cell.

 How To Use ISERROR Excel Function?